cmu-phil/tetrad-fx/README.md

 simply save the session and unzip it elsewhere.
 It has a ".tfx" suffix just so you know it was generated from Tetrad-FX.

+The user can take notes on any component, and these notes are persisted.
+When searches are done, parameter settings are saved to the Parameters tab as well, and can be further annotation by the user.
+These are also persisted.

 # Install

 It's easy to install this if you're familiar with Java.
 You need a fairly